Satriaana/HelpDesk/.github/ISSUE_TEMPLATE/access-request-.md

 ---
 name: 'Access Request '
-about: If you need any access regarding to anything related Satriaana, contact us from here.
+about: If you need access to anything related to Satriaana, contact us here.
 title: "[CB-HD-ACCREQ] Access Request "
 labels: access request
 assignees: ''